cohesity/cohesity-ansible-role/docs/examples/cohesity_protect_inventory.md

 ## Synopsis
 [top](#Deploy-Full-Cohesity-Protection-Using-Ansible-Inventory)

 This example play can help accelerate the usage of the Cohesity Ansible integration by automatically generating a full-stack deployment of Cohesity Agents, Sources, and Jobs.
-The source file for this playbook is located at the root of the role in `examples/complete/cohesity_protect_inventory.yml`.
+The source file for this playbook is located at the root of the role in [`playbooks/misc/cohesity_protect_inventory.yml`](../../playbooks/misc/cohesity_protect_inventory.yml).

 #### How It Works
 - The play starts by reading all Physical servers from the Ansible Inventory and installing the agent.
 - Upon completion of the agent installation, each Protection Source is registered based on environment type:
   - Physical
   - VMware
-  - GenericNAS
+  - GenericNas
-- The final step is to create Protection Jobs for Linux Servers, Windows Servers, VMware and GenericNAS
+- The final step is to create Protection Jobs for Linux Servers, Windows Servers, VMware and GenericNas
 - Once all the Protection Jobs are created, an immediate, one-time execution is started.

 ### Requirements